-Translating worded problems is considered as one of the most difficult tasks of a student, and worse, it becomes a big hindrance in learning Mathematics, since translation from words to symbols is undeniably one of the solution processes in solving word problems that is critical and vital.
-This study aimed to identify 2nd year Education students' difficulties in mathematizing word problems by employing Qualitative Method of research through conducting a written test.
-The test results were used to examine students' level of performance in Translating Worded Problems.
-It was revealed that the 2nd year Education students are not that good in translating Mathematical Word Problems into Mathematical Expressions.
-The following were found out as their difficulties: Lack of Comprehension, Lack of Vocabulary, Incorrect Use of Operation, Interchanging of Values and Carelessness.
+Translating worded problems is considered as one of the most difficult tasks of a student, and worse, it becomes a big hindrance in learning Mathematics since translation from words into symbols is undeniably one of the solution processes in solving word problems that is critical and vital.
+This study aimed to identify Students' Difficulties in Mathematizing Word Problems of 2nd year Education students of University of Saint Louis through employing Qualitative Method of research through conducting a test.
+A pilot test was conducted to test the reliability of the questions.
+Items with a high frequency of correct answers were disregarded and changed with other sets of questions.
+The data gathered during the assessment were used to examine the level of performance in Translating Worded Problems of the respondents.
+The results revealed that the 2nd year Education students are not that good in translating Mathematical Word Problems into Mathematical Expressions.
+Thus, the following were found out as their difficulties: Lack of Comprehension, Lack of Vocabulary, Incorrect Use of Operation, Interchanging of Values and Carelessness.